lightning/bolts/02-peer-protocol.md

 the `revoke_and_ack`, otherwise if `next_remote_revocation_number` is not equal to one greater than the commitment number of the last `revoke_and_ack` the receiving node has sent (or equal to zero if none have been sent), it SHOULD fail the channel.

+If the receiving node supports `option-data-loss-protect`, and the `option-data-loss-protect` fields are
+present: if `next_remote_revocation_number` is greater than expected above and `your_last_per_commitment_secret` is correct for that `next_remote_revocation_number` minus one, it MUST NOT broadcast its commitment transaction, SHOULD fail the channel, and SHOULD store `my_current_per_commitment_point` to retrieve funds should the sending node broadcast its commitment transaction onchain.
+Otherwise, if either the `your_last_per_commitment_secret` or `my_current_per_commitment_point` do not match the expected values, the receiving node SHOULD fail the channel.

 A node MUST not assume that previously-transmitted messages were lost: in particular, if it has sent a previous `commitment_signed` message,